simon-ritchie/apysc/docstring_markdowns/apysc/_display/points_2d_interface.md

 ### `_initialize_points_if_not_initialized` method docstring

-Initialize _points attribute if it hasn't been initialized yet.
+Initialize _points attribute if this interface does not initialize it yet.

 ### `_make_2dim_points_expression` method docstring